 Family members or any other person may also make contributions on behalf of an eligible individual.
 Contributions to an HSA must be made in cash.
 Contributions of stock or property are not allowed.

-Amounts contributed to an HSA, except for employer contributions, can be used as an adjustment to income.
+Amounts contributed to an HSA, except for employer contributions and qualified HSA funding distributions from IRAs, can be used as an adjustment to income for the account owner.

 Employer contributions (including an employee's contribution through a cafeteria plan) are allowed to be made to an employee's HSA.
-Generally, employer contributions are excludable from an employee's income.
+Generally, employer contributions are excluded from an employee's income.
+Employer contributions are reported on Form W-2, Box 12 using code W.

 Taxpayers must reduce the amount they, or any other person, can contribute to their HSA by the amount of any contributions made by the taxpayer's employer that are excludable from income.
 This includes amounts contributed to the taxpayer's account by the employer through a cafeteria plan.